Market Matters Financial Services Guide

 If you have a complaint about our services, you should take the following steps:

 Contact us and discuss the complaint directly.
-If you do not feel comfortable discussing the complaint with us or your complaint is not satisfactorily resolved within 2 business days, please telephone Market Matters, on 1300 301 868 and ask to speak with the Complaints Officer.
+If you do not feel comfortable discussing the complaint with us or your complaint is not satisfactorily resolved on the spot, please telephone Market Matters, on 1300 301 868 and ask to speak with the Complaints Officer.
 We suggest you put your complaint in writing at this time so that the issues are fully documented and understood by the parties.
-Your complaint should be addressed to: The Complaints Officer
+Your complaint should be addressed to:

 Level 29, Chifley Tower,